 Ok, here’s the thing and I’m going to stake my reputation on this claim.
 If you have a person in your life that is interested in interiors or style I can promise you that they would prefer a more thoughtful, personal present rather than say, an Ipad.
 Maybe I’m just surrounding myself in my own personal echo chamber but the ladies in my life like antiques.
 They can be expensive…I know, but do keep in mind that you don’t have to buy an enfilade.
 There are a myriad of choices that can work in even the Scrooge-iest budget.
 Have you ever seen someone’s face light up when they open up a gift of cashmere socks?
 Me neither.
 I see closed lipped, polite smiles.
 Don’t mistake me, I’m sure they are happy for your efforts and maybe even mildly pleased about the socks but… it’s an impersonal gift.
 Please allow me to humbly point out what your other options are.

-We’ve already devoted a blog entry to this paragon of pillows; Proprietor, Rebecca Vizard and we’ve a choice assortment of her pillows.
-Featuring most prominently here at Fireside, are her embroidery applique and stump work cushions.
+While we’ve already devoted an entire blog entry to this paragon of pillows, B. Viz pillows are worth another mention.
+Rebecca Vizard and Fireside Antiques have a choice assortment of these inspirational pillows.
+Most prominently featured here at Fireside are her embroidery applique and stump work cushions.
 We can’t get enough.
 They instantly elevate anything they touch.
-Throw pillows are among the rarefied few accessories that can make or break a space and with Rebecca’s treasures, you’re in the best hands in the business.
+Throw pillows are among the rarefied few accessories that can make or break a space; and with Rebecca’s treasures, you’re in the best hands in the business.
 Psst!
 We also have signed copies of her new book ‘Once Upon A Pillow’.

-Interior design is incredibly varied.
-One day you are moving walls and ripping up sheet rock and the next you are arranging a side table.
+The process of interior design is incredibly varied.
+One day you are moving walls and ripping out sheet rock, and the next you are arranging a side table.
 Believe it or not, sometimes the latter can be more intimidating.
 A seemingly simple side table or bookcase can be transformed into your calling card; a vehicle to showcase your style.
-For our part, we like to feature an antique box or two, a set of books, and an urn perhaps?
-These images below whet our imagination to a range of possibilities.
+We like to feature an antique box or two, a set of books, and perhaps an urn.
+These images below give our imagination a range of possibilities!

 Clockwise from top right: Via- Lee Stanton Antiques, Via- Niall Smith, Designer Shutze Interiors

-We don’t know whether it’s the cocktail that’s back or just drinking in general but people are in the mood to party and what’s more is that they want all the accouterments that come with entertaining.
-Things we’d include are a beautiful corkscrew, a nice vintage, and a decanter or two.
+We don’t know if it’s the cocktail that’s back or just drinking in general, but people are in the mood to party and wanting all the accouterments for entertaining.
+Things we’d include are a beautiful corkscrew, vintage glassware, and a decanter or two.
 Below are some vignettes of home bars that ignited our own hosting fires.

 If you want to craft a space that is truly one of a kind, reach no further than the beautiful utilitarian tools of yesteryear.
 You decide what to do with them.
 You can use discarded 18th century wine kegs and wire it to serve as a lamp base!
-Or, even easier is to use one as a vessel.
-Stick an olive branch or two inside and call it a day.
+Or stick an olive branch or two inside the vessel and call it a day.
 The wine pickers also make gorgeous planters or vases.